Melvin Sabshin

 Melvin Sabshin, M.D.
-(1925–2011) was an American psychiatrist, the medical director of the American Psychiatric Association from 1974 to 1997, and a leader in psychiatry placing it firmly within the discipline of medicine.
+(1925– 4 June 2011) was an American psychiatrist, the medical director of the American Psychiatric Association from 1974 to 1997, and a leader in psychiatry placing it firmly within the discipline of medicine.
 He worked quietly within many groups and organizations to attain the changes he believed necessary to advance the profession of psychiatry.

 Biography

-Sabshin was born in New York City, the son of immigrant parents from Russia.
+Sabshin was born in New York City, the son of Jewish immigrant parents from Russia.
 His father attained an M.D. degree in 1913 and opened his medical practice in New York.
 At the age of 50, he developed hypertension and moved the family to Miami Beach, Florida.
 Sabshin attended public schools in New York and completed high school at the age of 14.
 He entered the University of Florida in 1944 and graduated with a B.S. degree and a Phi Beta Kappa key.
 World War II was under way, he postponed going to medical school and joined the U.S. Army.
 He served for one year as a corpsman at a military hospital in New Orleans, Louisiana where he became acquainted with medicine.

 Sabshin entered Tulane University School of Medical in New Orleans, completed the program in three and one-half years, and was, academically, among the first in his class.
 By graduation, he had decided to go into psychiatry as he was influenced by Robert Galbraith Heath, M.D., the head of psychiatry and neurology at Tulane and studied the biochemistry of schizophrenia.
 Sabshin took his internship at Charity Hospital in New Orleans from 1948 to 1949 and remained there for his residency in psychiatry.
 During his residency, he began training in psychoanalysis.
 He later completed his training in Chicago at the Institute for Psychosomatic & Psychiatric Research and Training at the Michael Reese Hospital Medical Center where he held a research position from 1954 to 1955.
 He trained under Roy R. Grinker Sr., M.D., an established leader in psychiatry who sought an integrated understanding of complex behaviors.
 He remained at Michael Reese Hospital Medical Center until 1961 when he became the associate director of the Institute for Psychosomatic & Psychiatric Research and Training.
 He became interested in several ideologies which were a part of psychiatry.
 His interests led to his belief that ideologies had to be replaced with rational, evidence-based approaches to the prevention and treatment of mental illness.
 Additionally, social and community psychiatry were among his interests.